A home from home

 How much does it cost?

-The cost varies from College to College, and depends on the type and style of your room (size, en suite etc – most Colleges offer accommodation in a range of price bands to suit different budgets) but the cost usually covers utilities (water, electricity, heating), cleaning, internet access and basic self-catering facilities.
+The cost varies from College to College, and usually depends on the type and style of your room (size, en suite etc) but the cost generally covers utilities (water, electricity, heating), cleaning, internet access and basic self-catering facilities.